If you'd like a signed copy of a book, you can drop us a note here. Otherwise you can use the buy buttons below each book for other options.

-Building on The Hidden Half of Nature, he finds that the combination of no-till planting, cover crops, and diverse crop rotations can sustain the soil microbiome, and thereby a farmer's crops and livelihood.
-Combining ancient wisdom with modern science, he makes the case for an inspiring vision where agriculture becomes the solution to environmental problems.
+Cutting through standard debates about conventional and organic farming, the book shows why the combination of no-till planting, cover crops, and diverse crop rotations sustains the soil microbiome, and thereby a farmer's crops and livelihood.
+An inspiring vision in which agriculture becomes the solution to environmental problems.

 “An important masterpiece...one of the most practical and prescient descriptions of the food and agriculture transformation we must now accomplish.”